 Internal knowledge base

-These days, there are plenty of modern intranet solutions designed to help businesses maintain security and productivity while staying connected.
-These types of tools have grown in popularity in the wake of the recent global pandemic with more and more people working remotely.
+These days, there are plenty of modern intranet solutions designed to help businesses maintain data security and productivity while staying connected.
+These types of tools have grown in popularity in the wake of the recent global pandemic, with more and more people working remotely.
+The user experience and user adoption of these modern intranet solutions have significantly improved, making them more effective for corporate communications and employee communication.

 You can use the intranet in your own business to achieve the following: